 Within the context of migraine there is clinical evidence of dysregulation of the endocannabinoidome.
 Moreover, this dysregulation is more pronounced in those with chronic migraine and medication-overuse headache in comparison to those with episodic migraine or indeed healthy controls.
 Preclinical evince from nitro-glycerine and cortical spreading depression migraine-like models demonstrate cannabinoid receptor agonists, as well as FAAH and MAGL inhibitors as effective in reducing allodynia and hyperalgesia, as well as surrogate biomarkers (i.e. reduction of Calcitonin gene-related peptide levels in the brainstem).

-With respect to the available evidence of medical cannabis, there is a small randomised controlled trial demonstrating a reduction of headache days and intensity of pain with 8 weeks of treatment with tetrahydrocannabinol (THC).
+With respect to the available evidence of medical cannabis, there is a small randomised controlled trial demonstrating a reduction of headache days and intensity of pain with 8 weeks of tetrahydrocannabinol (THC).
 In addition, a retrospective study of ‘medical marijuana’ patients in Colorado, found a reduction in headache days per month with ‘medical marijuana’ utilisation.

 This study highlights the complexity of the endocannabinoidome, which with some respects we are still yet to fully elucidate.
 However, the preclinical and burgeoning clinical evidence is positive and suggests a potential role for the modulation of the endocannabinoids in migraine-related pain.
 Further, robust clinical evaluation shall hopefully help unlock the true potential of cannabis-based medicinal products for migraines.